Updated in January ’23.

 Going by land from Honshu to Shikoku’s western end or vice versa can be quite time-consuming and somewhat expensive, as cars and buses have to cross the seemingly endless chain of Geiyo Islands and there is no rail connection from that part of the island.

-If you want to travel to Hiroshima or the island of Miyajima, taking the ferry is a cheaper and speedier alternative, not to mention a very scenic one.
+If you want to travel from pretty Matsuyama to Hiroshima or the beautiful island of Miyajima, taking the ferry is a cheaper and speedier alternative, not to mention a very scenic one.
 The Sento Inland Sea is usually rather calm, as it’s protected by islands on all sides, so you shouldn’t have any problems, even if you’re prone to sea sickness.

 Sorting out the details of what option to take can be a bit bothersome, so I’ve compiled everything you need to know about boat travel between Matsuyama and Hiroshima.

 This post may contain affiliate links, and I might earn a small commission at no additional cost to you.
 For more info, click here.

 The Setonokai Kisen Company connects the port of Matsuyama Kankoko on Shikoku to Hiroshima in southern Honshu with two distinct ferry services.
 A pricier speed boat service and the slower but cheaper car ferry.

 If you’re not in a hurry, I suggest the latter option, as the price difference is quite significant for a little over an hour that the faster option saves you, plus it gives you a little more time to enjoy the scenery from the boat.

 The Matsuyama Super Jet Speed Boat takes only about 1¼ hours to whizz you to your destination and costs 7,800¥.
 There are 12 daily boats going either way, 6 of them stopping in the city of Kure along the way.